codepulsar-com/nils/docs/index.md

 * `ClassPrefixResolver.FQN_CLASSNAME` : Using the full qualified name of a class (xyz.dummy.DummyClass will be `xyz.dummy.DummyClass`).

 But own resolver could be implemented and used.

+## Formats

+_NILS_ provides different Formatter class in the `Locale` of a NLS object, for formatting or parsing dates, times, dates with time or different number formats.

+You can get access to the formats be calling `NLS.getFormats()`.

+The default format for dates, times and dates with time will be medium (i.e. Jul 25, 2023).
+In the NilsConfig there is the method `dateFormatStyle(FormatStyle)` where the format style of all date related formatter can be changed globally.

 ## Caveats / hacks